luis198327/naughts-and-crosses/README.md

 ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-pep8.JPG)

 Although the GitHub template has been designed and created by Code Institute for the purposes of the Milestone 3 project, I have tested this on Google Chrome, Firefox, and Microsoft Edge browsers.
 No issues with the code/behaviour of the game were found.
-I have also tested this in production using an Android mobile.
+I have also tested this in production using an Android mobile (please refer to Known Bugs and Improvements section for a comment on mobile devices).

 As the GitHub template was created by Code Institute, no further testing has been carried out such as using Google Chrome Dev tools for responsiveness.